-1.1 This application is referred to Planning Committee as it is contrary to the Development Plan proposing housing outside of the settlement development boundary of the 2007 adopted plan.

-- 1.2 The application site lies outside the settlement development boundary of the adopted local plan.
+- 1.2 This application is referred to Planning Committee as it is contrary to the Development Plan proposing housing outside of the settlement development boundary of the 2007 adopted plan. - 1.3 The application site lies outside the settlement development boundary of the adopted local plan.
 However, the site lies wholly within the settlement development boundary of the emerging local plan.
 This inclusion within the draft settlement development boundary indicates that the Council considers this to be a sustainable location for growth on the edge of the urban settlement of Clacton-on-Sea.
 Full planning permission has also been granted on appeal (14/00929/FUL) for 14 two storey dwellings on a slightly different site area.
-That permission expired on 8th July 2018 but is still a strong material planning consideration. - 1.3 The proposal seeks outline planning permission, with access included for consideration, for 14 dwellings accessed from St Johns Road following retention of number 820 St Johns Road and demolition of number 824 St Johns Road. - 1.4 The proposal is considered to represent sustainable development with no material harm to landscape character, ecology, residential amenity or highway safety.
-There is still a holding objection to the surface water drainage strategy from ECC SUDs and additional information was sent to them on 19th September and their comments are awaited.
-The application is therefore recommended for approval subject to ECC SUDs removing their objection, the conditions detailed below and completion of a S106 legal agreement to provide for open space.
+That permission expired on 8th July 2018 but is still a strong material planning consideration. - 1.4 The proposal seeks outline planning permission, with access included for consideration, for 11 dwellings accessed from St Johns Road following retention of number 820 St Johns Road and demolition of number 824 St Johns Road. - 1.5 The proposal is considered to represent sustainable development with no material harm to landscape character, ecology, residential amenity or highway safety.
+The holding objection from ECC SUDs to the surface water drainage strategy was overcome prior to the previous Planning Committee meeting subject to imposition of two conditions.
+The application is therefore recommended for approval subject to the conditions detailed below.
+A S106 legal agreement is no longer required because the proposal is for a net increase of ten dwellings, as one of the dwellings represents a replacement for number 824 St Johns Road which is demolished as part of the redevelopment.
+Since May 2016 contributions cannot be sought from developments of 10 units or less so the proposal is now below the threshold for any S106 contributions.